benbyford/ai-ethics-framework/README.md

 ## Collaboration

 This project and [Ethical By Design](https://ethicalby.design) headed by [Ben Byford](https://www.benbyford.com) welcome issue and pull requests to this repository.
 To find out more about us and what we're doing please find us here [https://ethicalby.design](https://ethicalby.design) or on twitter here [@ethicalbydesign](https://twitter.com/ethicalbydesign).

+## Why?

+Why are we even considering AI ethics?
+Hopefully though this endeavour we're able to reduce harm and negative impacts to humans and the environment while maximising positive outcomes for society.

 ## References